mattvenn/earth-to-mars/docs/missions.md

 # the rest of the program shows how to move the robot around
 print("forward")
-move.forward(50)  # 50 is the speed.
+move.forward(50)  # 50 is the % power.
 It goes from 0 to 100
 sleep(1)  # 1 is the number of seconds to wait move.stop()